IkerOwO/DevDrills/README.md

 # DevDrills
-A web for developers that want excersices
+A web for developers that want exercices